Bobay-Ochman/ConSpeciFix/personalCompare/README.md

     - `usearch_build.py` makes a list in `todo/usearch.txt` with all usearch comparisons needing to be performed.
     - `usearch_multi.py` creates parallell processes to do the work listed by comparing all the genome pairs with eachother using USEARCH.

-- `parse_multiple_usearch.py` Finds the pair of orthologs genes
+- `parse_multiple_usearch.py` Finds the pair of orthologous genes
     - creates input for MCL in  `PATH_TO_OUTPUT/(sp)/input.txt`

-- `launch_mcl.py` Cluster orthologs into families
+- `launch_mcl.py` Clusters orthologs into families
 	- creates input for get_core in `PATH_TO_OUTPUT/(sp)/out.input_(sp).txt.I12`

-- `get_core.py` Define the core genome at 85% and extract core proteins into the folder `PATH_TO_OUTPUT/(sp)/align/`
+- `get_core.py` Defines the core genome at 85% and extracts core proteins into the folder `PATH_TO_OUTPUT/(sp)/align/`
     - generates output of core genomes and puts it in: `PATH_TO_OUTPUT/(sp)/orthologs.txt`
-	- also puts all orthologs genes and corresponding ids into `PATH_TO_OUTPUT/(sp)/align/ortho(#)`
+	- also puts all orthologous genes and corresponding ids into `PATH_TO_OUTPUT/(sp)/align/ortho(#)`
 	- also generates our list of `selectedSpecies.txt` which will be used for the rest of the process.

 - MAFFT
     - `launch_mafft_build.py` builds a list in `todo/mafft.txt`
-    - `launch_mafft_multi.py` Align the core proteins with MAFFT.
+    - `launch_mafft_multi.py` Align the core genes with MAFFT.
         - produces output in `PATH_TO_OUTPUT/(sp)/align/(gene).align`
     - `launch_mafft_verify.py` If MAFFT is killed mid-proceess, it will leave incomplete files in the database.
 To remove them and add the particular alignments back to the todo list, run this script.

 - `concat85.py` Merges the core genes into a single alignment
 	- produces output in `PATH_TO_OUTPUT/(sp)/concat.fa`

-- `raxml_distance.py` Compute the distances between genomes with RAxML using the total genome listed in the `concat.fa`
+- `raxml_distance.py` Computes the distances between genomes with RAxML using the genomes listed in `concat.fa`

-- `sample.py` Remove nearly identical strains and generate random combinations of strains
+- `sample.py` Removes nearly identical strains and generates random combinations of strains
 	- produces `sample.txt` and `family_(sp).txt`

-- `calcHM.py` Compute the h/m ratios across all the combinations of strains
+- `calcHM.py` Computes h/m ratios across all the combinations of strains

 ### Graphing the data
-- `graph.py` Generate the input files to generate the graphs
+- `graph.py` Generates the input files to generate the graphs
-- `big_graph.py` Generate the script for R
+- `big_graph.py` Generates the script for R
-- `big_graph.R` Generate the graphs
+- `big_graph.R` Generates the graphs

 ### Testing

-Exclusion Criterion are defined in the following scripts and can be run in-order to produce a list of genomes not believed to be a member of the species.
+The following scripts allow the Exclusion Criterion to run in order to identify strains that are sexually isolated from the other members of the species.

 - `distrib.py`
 - `kmeans.py`